Manstomper/wordpress/README.md

 1. To continue working when containers are stopped, run `./dev.sh`
 1. To update composer packages, run `./dev-composer.update.sh`
 1. To update node packages, run `./dev-npm-update.sh`

-If you've cloned this repository, the project is most likely been set up in Google Cloud Kubernetes.
-To push changes to the cloud, run `./publish.sh`.

 ## Import and export a database dump